rajatsangrame/MovieApp/README.md

 # Movies
 This app fetches the information from [www.themoviedb.org](www.themoviedb.org).
 Users can get the information of the top movies and tv shows.
-Users can also can search for movies, tv shows, person and similar movies.
+Users can also search for movies, tv shows, person and similar movies.
 It allow the users to favourite their movies or tv-shows.
 The fetched information is also available offlline.

 #### Motivation
 - Cover maximum topics in single project.